Inspiring a lifetime of adventure

-Our outdoor centres are situated in the South East of England, and are all easily accessible and within a short distance of the M1 / M25.
-In the warmer months (May-Oct) our camping village is set up at our Hertfordshire site, offering an authentic under canvas camping experience.
-Indoor accommodation is available across all three of our sites – Hertfordshire, Buckinghamshire and Sussex.
+Our outdoor centres are situated in the South East of England (Surrey and Hertfordshire) are all easily accessible and within a short distance of the M1 / M25.
+All centres offer flexible accommodation options including our camping village, offering an authentic under canvas camping experience, dormitory style woodland lodges, and stylish ‘glamping pods’ (Surrey) complete with underfloor heating.

 What does a Wildchild adventure include?

-We provide all activities, equipment, instruction, meals (except packed lunch on day 1) and accommodation in either our tented village, or woodland lodges, so schools benefit from an all-inclusive activity package.
+We provide all activities, equipment, instruction, meals (except packed lunch on day 1) and accommodation, so schools benefit from an all-inclusive activity package.

 What are the minimum and maximum numbers for a Wildchild Adventure?